tateru/tateru/README.md

  * Create a system for handling the server lifecycle related to initial OS deployment as well as OS re-deployment on failure or repurposing based on Ansible.
- * Support common server Linux distributions initially, grow as needed.
+ * Support common server Linux distributions officially, but allow for community to add support for more.
  * Be reasonably opinionated, but do not interfere too much with existing infrastructure.

 ## Feature Comparison